 Some jumping will be by bouncing off walls, landing on shelves, and doing all sorts of other behaviors that make chinchillas extraordinarily unique and a blast to own.

-If you take the recommendations, I have laid out here today, your chinchilla should be happy and have the necessary safety precautions in place to do their thing and what they were born to do.
+If you follow the recommendations, I have laid out here today, your chinchilla should be happy and have the necessary safety precautions in place to do what comes naturally and jump around to its heart’s content.

-Yes, and they can jump exceptionally well so be prepared and be diligent and enjoy the fun your chinchilla can bring to your life.
+These little rodents can jump exceptionally well, so be prepared and be diligent and enjoy the fun your chinchilla can bring to your life.

-Chili and I wish you the best of luck with your new chinchillas and be sure to always promote those jumping behaviors.
+Chili and I wish you the best of luck with your new chinchilla, and be sure to always promote those jumping behaviors!